Overview

 🧳 Tips

-The garlic fields are not a destination on their own but an atmospheric backdrop to the rest of the island.
-The best way to see them is from Núi Thới Lới - the summit view puts the whole patchwork of fields in context.
+The garlic fields are not a destination on their own but an atmospheric layer woven through the whole island experience - you encounter them constantly while visiting other sites.
+The best standalone views are from Núi Thới Lới, where the summit puts the entire field patchwork in context with the sea surrounding the island.
 If visiting during harvest season, the morning market near the ferry port is worth a stop to see fresh-harvested garlic and to buy dried stock to take home.
+Respect the crops - stay on paths between plots and do not walk through or damage the rows.

 Insider Tips